stevensblueprint/c4p-payload/README.md

 Alternatively, you can use [Docker](https://www.docker.com) to spin up this template locally.
 To do so, follow these steps:

 1. Follow [steps 1 and 2 from above](#development), the docker-compose file will automatically use the `.env` file in your project root
-1. Next run `docker-compose up`
+2. Next run `docker-compose up`
-1. Follow [steps 4 and 5 from above](#development) to login and create your first admin user
+3. Follow [steps 4 and 5 from above](#development) to login and create your first admin user

+### Note for windows users of Docker

+If you're using docker on windows make sure that you go the settings (top right on docker desktop) and make sure that Use the WSL 2 based engine boxed in ticked
+If you don't wsl installed open cmd (make sure to run as adminstator) and run the command wsl --install

 That's it!
 The Docker instance will help you get up and running quickly while also standardizing the development environment across your teams.